 However, you can’t deny that there’s a lot of space between the gears, and that makes for more drama and noise when you hit the gas to pass, for example.
 It helps neither acceleration nor fuel economy, which is an EPA-rated 26/34/29 mpg city/highway/combined.
 The combined figure is 3 mpg behind the Civic and Elantra.
 It’s 2 mpg ahead of the base Cruze but 1 mpg behind the Cruze’s upgrade engine, which is the volume seller.
 The Corolla offers only one engine.

-Though the Corolla offers an optional navigation system, it doesn't provide a backup camera — a feature that's available elsewhere in this car class and is standard in the Civic.
+Though the Corolla offers an optional navigation system, it doesn’t provide a backup camera — a feature that’s available elsewhere in this car class and is, like air conditioning and airbags, is standard in the Civic.

 Given the Corolla’s size, child-safety seats fit in the backseat reasonably well.
 Get the details in our Car Seat Check.
 See all the safety features listed here.